Gezlevi: History

-There are almost no written records about the deep history of Korualan.
+There are almost no written records about the deep history of Gezlevi.
 Probably, the town was a summer camp of the Turkmen tribes during Karamanid beylik (principality) during 13th–15th centuries.
 Korualan was a small village in the early 20th century.
 Korulan was declared a township in 1971.

 Economy

 Animal husbandry as well as fruit gardening (such as cherry) are the most important economic activities.
 There are a few carpet weaving looms.
 But the unemployment rate is high and the younger generation tend to move to big cities to work in industry or in services.